 A question we get asked regularly is:

-Life coaching probably ranks as one of the most – if not the most – fulfilling careers for people who have a passion for working with people.
+Frankly, life coaching must rank as one of the most – if not the most – fulfilling careers for people who have a passion for working with people.

 This is what making a difference in the world is all about!